kodaho/manen/README.md

 possibilities offered by the package.
 It also contains several user guides to help you get started with the package.

+A [set of examples](./examples/) is also available in the `examples/` directory of the repository.
+They are designed to show you how to use the package in a real-world context.

 Don't hesitate to open an issue if you have any question or concern about this project!

 Looking to contribute to fix or add new features?
 Just read